Brexit and Ireland

 The Withdrawal Agreement establishes the terms of the UK's withdrawal from the EU.

-It’s designed to facilitate an orderly withdrawal and provide legal certainty once the Treaties and EU law cease to apply to the UK on 29 March 2019.
+It’s designed to facilitate an orderly withdrawal and provide legal certainty once the Treaties and EU law cease to apply to the UK.

 A political declaration that sets out the framework for negotiating a future EU-UK relationship has also been agreed.